lambdaclass/guidelines/README.md

 ## Generalities

-* make is the build tool
+* make is the build tool, please read [this](http://gromnitsky.users.sourceforge.net/articles/notes-for-new-make-users/)
 * postgresql is the default database
 * Write tests
 * Favor integration tests over unit tests, but do write unit tests